Large Language Models for Combinatorial Optimization of Design Structure Matrix: Results and Discussion

 So far, the experimental results have demonstrated that our LLM-based combinatorial optimization method is effective and efficient across various DSM cases.
-To illustrate the reasoning process of our method, we visualize a representative trajectory from the Heat Exchanger DSM optimization process (Figure 4), where the LLM progressively improves the node sequence over four iterations.
-This visualization demonstrates how the model iteratively learns and refines solutions.
-In the first matrix randomly generated (Iteration 0), the initial node ordering yields 25 feedback loops, indicating a high level of interdependency and inefficiency.
+To illustrate the reasoning process of our method, we visualize a representative optimization trajectory randomly sampled from a single run of \textit{Claude-Sonnet-3.5} on the Heat Exchanger DSM (Figure 7), where the LLM progressively improves the node sequence over four iterations.
+In the first matrix randomly generated (Iteration 0), the initial node ordering yields 25 feedback loops, indicating a high level of dependency and inefficiency.
 By the first iteration, the LLM suggests a new configuration that already reduces the feedback loop count to 5.
 The third and final iteration further optimizes the sequence, achieving the minimal known value of 4 feedback loops.
-With the optimization process, upstream nodes such as “Requirements” (N1), “Prognosis” (N3), and “Type of Concept” (N9) are consistently placed early, aligning with their role in initiating design decisions.
+Throughout the optimization process, upstream nodes such as “Requirements” (N1), “Prognosis” (N3), and “Type of Concept” (N9) are consistently placed early, aligning with their role in initiating design decisions.
 Downstream elements like “Tool Manufacturing” (N17) and “Prototype Series” (N12) appear later in the sequence, preserving a logical and efficient flow of information.
 In practice, such visualization of the optimization trajectory enables us to analyze and trace the reasoning behind the LLM’s decisions, thereby enhancing the interpretability of the proposed method.

-It is important to note that for any given DSM, multiple optimal solutions may exist \cite{Eppinger2012}.
+Notably, for any given DSM, multiple optimal solutions may exist \cite{Eppinger2012}.
 With the proposed method, users can either select from the top candidates in the final solution base or rerun the method with different seeds to generate diverse and high-quality alternatives.
 This flexibility is particularly valuable in engineering contexts, where different project goals or constraints may influence the selection of one optimal solution over others.